rjbs/rjbs.github.io/_posts/2023-08-24-nanoleaf-getting-started.md

 English description is:  First, the number of panels involved in the animation.
 Then, for each panel, its identifier followed by the number of frames that panel will animate through.
 Then, for each frame, RGBW values and a transition time.
+The RGBW value for a frame is four numbers, each ranging from 0 to 255, for the intensity of red, green, blue, and white.
+(Actually, though, white is always ignored.)
 Transition times are given in deciseconds.

 When you provide the animation to the server, it's given as a string.
 So, imagine you have two panels.
 Their ids are 123 and 678.
 You want them to